You can subtract your self-employed expenses from your turnover when working out how much tax you need to pay each year.

 When you complete your tax return, you may get the option to give a single figure for your allowable expenses or to give a detailed breakdown.
 If you choose to enter a single figure, you still need to work out all your expenses accurately, and keep a record of your workings in case HMRC queries your figures.

-You should also keep receipts or other proof of purchase.
+You should also keep receipts or other proofs of purchase.
 You don’t need to include these with your tax return, but you may need to present them if you’re subject to a tax investigation.
+HMRC says that you need to keep tax records for at least five years after the 31 January deadline of the relevant tax year.

 Read about how to fill in your tax return.

-HMRC host free, regular talking points meetings, designed to help tax agents get to grips with completing returns on behalf of their clients, as well as other issues.
+HMRC hosts free, regular ‘talking points’ meetings, designed to help tax agents get to grips with completing returns on behalf of their clients, as well as other issues.
 Have a look to see the range of sessions available.

 Tax can be complicated, and you can face fines if you make a mistake on your tax return, so look at the guidelines on the government's website and seek professional advice if you need it.